canjs/canjs/docs/can-guides/contribute/code.md

 @page guides/contributing/code Code
 @parent guides/contribute

 @description Learn how contribute a code change to CanJS.
+Read the [guides/contributing/new-package] package guide on how to make a plugin to CanJS.

 @body